JacobLayton/Sprint-Challenge-Node-Express/Review.md

 # Review Questions

 ## What is Node.js?
+*Node.js is an async JavaScript runtime designed to build scalable network applications
 ## What is Express?

 ## Mention two parts of Express that you learned about this week.